npolshakova/logic-blockchains/README.txt

 It was also hard to reconcile alloy’s limitations, especially in regards to scope.
 We ended up discarding a lot of the content that wasn’t necessary for demonstrating the main problems in the model, such as the man-in-the-middle attack in the key exchange and the 51% attack in the blockchain model, even though the extra content exists in reality.

+Alloy also is unable to have probabilities and random values specified so we had to use a work around and base out probabilities for proof of work on the any values within a certain range depending on number of blocks.

 --------------------------------------------------------------------------------------------